Australia Market finishes lower

-Financials ended lower, with lenders Commonwealth Bank of Australia and National Australia Bank being the biggest drags.
+Buy now, pay later firm Sezzle dropped by 9.4% after its half-year loss widened from A$4.8 million a year ago to $8.2 million.

-Shares of Woolworths Group rose 2.9% after the country's biggest supermarket chain reported a rise in annual supermarket sales on coronavirus-led stockpiling.
+Online furniture and homewares firm Temple and Webster rose 18% after it saw annual profit surge by nearly 270% to A$13.9 million because of COVID-19 lockdown purchases.

-CURRENCY NEWS: The Australian dollar changed hands at $0.731 following its rise this week from levels below $0.72.
+CURRENCY NEWS: The Australian dollar changed hmands at $0.7351 after rising from levels below $0.726 last week.

 Powered by Capital Market - Live News